Sex-determination system: Discovery

 In 1866, Gregor Mendel, an Austrian monk and scientist, published his seminal work on the inheritance of traits in pea plants.
 These findings—now known as Mendelian inheritance—introduced the concept of heritable units (genes) passed from two gametes.
 Mendel's principles eventually became the foundation of modern genetics.

 In 1902, American zoologist C.E.
 McClung proposed that sex chromosomes played a central role in determining sex, based on cytological studies in insects.
 This was one of the earliest steps toward a chromosomal theory of sex determination.

 In 1903, American geneticist Nettie Stevens made a groundbreaking discovery while studying the mealworm (Tenebrio molitor), demonstrating that sex is determined by specific chromosomes, now known as X and Y chromosomes.
 Her findings provided the first concrete evidence for chromosomal sex determination.

 In 1917, botanist Charles Elmer Allen extended this understanding to the plant kingdom by discovering sex chromosomes in plants, confirming that the chromosomal mechanism is not exclusive to animals.

-In 1922, geneticist Calvin B. Bridges introduced the Genic Balance Theory, based on experiments with Drosophila melanogaster (fruit flies).
+In 1922, geneticist Calvin B. Bridges introduced the genic balance theory, based on experiments with Drosophila melanogaster (fruit flies).
 He proposed that the ratio of X chromosomes to sets of autosomes determines sexual development, adding complexity to the previously accepted XX/XY system.

-Finally, in 1928, Swiss biologist Fritz Baltzer was the first to describe environmental sex determination, showing that external environmental factors, such as temperature, could influence the development of sex in certain organisms.
+In 1928, Swiss biologist Fritz Baltzer was the first to describe environmental sex determination, showing that external environmental factors, such as temperature, could influence the development of sex in certain organisms.
 This discovery expanded the understanding of sex determination beyond purely genetic mechanisms.